 Ohhhhh my goodness, friends.

-Nothing too crazy here either: a stick of butter, a block of cream cheese, some powdered sugar, orange zest, a touch of vanilla, and a little splash of orange juice.
+Nothing too crazy there either: a stick of butter, a block of cream cheese, some powdered sugar, orange zest or orange marmalade, and a touch of vanilla.

-If you’re not so much into all that extra orange flavor (you cray!), feel free to leave out the added zest and/or replace the orange juice with milk or cream.
+If you’re not so much into all that extra orange flavor (you cray!), feel free to leave out the added zest/marmalade.
 Whatever your tastebuds are feeling works just fine.